hackclub/hackclub/workshops/drum_pad/README.md

 Here we created a function called `play()`, it receives a parameter, which is `link`.
 This is the link to the sound.
 We then create an audio object and pass `link` to the object.
 Now we can just load the audio with the `load()` function and play it with the `play()` function.
 A function is a block of code designed to perform a particular task, it is executed when "something" invokes it (calls it).

-All we need to do now is add an on click event to each of our nested `divs`, that gets triggered when a pad is clicked, then we call the `play()` function and pass the link to the sound file as our parameter.
+All we need to do now is find a way to play sound when a button is clicked.

 Navigate to your `index.html` file, we want the sound to play when each button is click, we will need a way to call our `play()` function.
 We will use an HTML attribute called `onclick=""`, learn more about the onclick event here: [onclick events](https://www.w3schools.com/jsref/event_onclick.asp), it helps us call a function when a tag with the attribute is clicked on, and inside the quotation marks, we pass the `play()` function and pass a link as the parameter to the function.
 And when a pad is clicked, it will get triggered and call the `play()` function and play the sound from that link: